Blue Stahli: Precursors and VOXiS (1997–2006)

-Signing with FiXT Music and album releases (2008–2013)
+Signing with FiXT Music and album releases (2007–2013)

+Klayton (of Celldweller; co-founder of the FiXT Music label) discovered Autrey in 2007 through a remix contest for "Own Little World", titled as the "Remorse Code remix".
+After he was signed, he formed a new project with the name Blue Stahli and relocated to Detroit, the residence of the FiXT Music label and its studios.
+The name originates as a mix between the painting "untitled blue" and its painter Susanne Stahli.
 The following year Blue Stahli debuted with his first single, "Kill Me Every Time" then later releasing his first instrumental based album Antisleep Vol. 01.
 Blue Stahli released additional singles which led up to the release of his first vocal album (with FiXT) Blue Stahli in 2011.
 He also released two more instrumental albums as sequels to Antisleep Vol. 01 in 2012 and 2013.

 On May 20, 2013, Blue Stahli released a stand-alone single titled "Never Dance Again", which featured elements of 80s Dance music, followed by a remix by labelmate Josh Money.
 In July the same year, Stahli started a YouTube series titled Ask Blue Stahli, a vlogging series where fans can ask him questions on his social sites using the hashtag #askbluestahli for him to answer.

 The first song ever officially recorded for Blue Stahli was This Will Make You Love Again, a cover of IAMX.
 Of the song, Autrey tells that it was recorded "in a closet in a family home."
 It was recorded the night before he left Phoenix, Arizona, to Detroit, Michigan, to begin the Blue Stahli project.
 Autrey also states that it was singing along to early IAMX records that taught him how to sing.

 The Devil and Antisleep Vol. 4 (2013–2015)

-In 2013, Blue Stahli premiered two new songs, titled "The Fall" and "Down In Flames", both of which were released on December 17, 2013 on the first "chapter" for the second upcoming vocal album, The Devil.
+In 2013, Blue Stahli premiered two new songs, titled "The Fall" and "Down In Flames", both of which were released on December 17, 2013, on the first "chapter" for the second upcoming vocal album, The Devil.
 This album had received wide coverage from popular online magazines such as Loudwire, Revolver and Bloody Disgusting.
 In an interview, Autrey stated that he aimed to finish and release the album in late 2014, however, this was later pushed back to 2015.

 In May 2015, Autrey announced the completion of Antisleep Vol. 04 (Chapter 01), it was later released, without warning, on June 5, 2015.

 The Devil was released on October 2, 2015.

 Sunset Neon and Obsidian (2017–2020)

 Since April 2017, Blue Stahli has been working under the alias Sunset Neon, a predominantly synthwave solo project.
 He released his debut album Starlight on December 1, 2017.
 On September 13, 2018, the single "Lakes of Flame" was released for the would-be seventh album, Obsidian.
-Obsidian was originally slated for a 2019 release with "Lakes of Flame" as the lead single, but due to legality and personal issues with FiXT Music and its owner, it never came to fruition and was later moved to 2021, with "Lakes of Flame" becoming a non-album single.
+Obsidian was originally slated for a 2019 release with "Lakes of Flame" as the lead single, but Autrey's departure from FiXT Music delayed these plans to 2021, with "Lakes of Flame" becoming a non-album single.